 When I first received the Love Beauty and Planet Coconut Milk & White Jasmine Shampoo at Beautycon NYC 2019, I was super salty given that my hair isn’t exactly curly.
 That being said, this Shampoo is wavy hair-friendly.
 My hair looked thick and luscious.
 I had defined waves with the body after using this shampoo.
 Definitely planning to repurchase.

 Like so many other items on this list, I received the sheaMoisture 100% Virgin Coconut Oil Leave-In Treatment at Beautycon L.A. in 2018.
 This is an amazing, lightweight moisturizer that is super affordable and Cruelty-Free.
-Would certainly repurchase in the future.
+I would certainly repurchase in the future.

 I received the System Professional Volumize Shampoo for testing via Influenster.
 Let me tell you: this shampoo is a thin-haired gal’s best friend!
 This shampoo really does add mega volume to the hair and cleans it without stripping it or irritating my scalp.